Posts

 Image

-Tattoo and Permanent Makeup pigment contains Iron Oxide and some has Carbon Oxide.
+Tattoo and Permanent Makeup pigment contains Iron Oxide and/or Carbon Oxide.
 It is not irritant to most skin.
 Prior to an MRI, the technician may ask if you have any tattoos.
 Permanent Makeup is a tattoo.
 So your answer would be...
 Yes.
 In the simplest term, an MRI machine is a giant magnet that scans your body.
 It will detect metals, including Iron Oxide.
-If you have a large tattoo on your body, the MRI Technician may put a cool, wet towelette to ease warm sensation.
-However, the amount of pigment used on Hairstroke brows, liner and lips is minimal.
+If you have a tattoo on your body, the MRI Technician may put a damp towelette to ease warm sensation.
+However, the amount of pigment used on Hairstroke brows, eyeliner and lip blushing is minimal.
 Therefore, the likelihood of feeling discomfort is not likely.
-However, it is helpful if the MRI Tech knows what he/she is looking at. www.prettypleasestudio.com San Ramon, CA
+But, it is helpful if the MRI Tech knows what he/she is seeing on the scan. www.prettypleasestudio.com San Ramon, CA

 Permanent Makeup Patch Test: what is it and why it's done.